DaniPoletto/learning-solid-with-php/README.md

 Software entities (classes, modules, functions, etc.) <b>SHOULD</b> be <b>open</b> for extension, but <b>closed</b> for modification.

 ### 3. Liskov Segregation Principle
 Subclasses should be substitutable for their base classes.
+Child classes must never violate the type definitions of the parent class.

 ## Instalation
 ```